 - the evolutionary aspect of how the plant kingdom arose as offspring of the hierarchy of the Spirits of Wisdom during the Old Sun evolutionary stage, as fruits of the thoughts of the archangels, see oa FMC00.147 and FMC00.149 in Four kingdoms of nature

-The illustration below depicts that a plant doesn't just grow with water and sunshine, as is thought in school.
+Schema FMC00.009A depicts that a plant doesn't just grow with water and sunshine.
 As a start, we can study the processes of photosynthesis (above the ground) and transmutation (under the ground).
 The first is accepted and studied in mineral science (though incompletely), the second currently not at all, resulting in an incomplete understanding.

-As always we have to look at everything as the workings of spiritual beings, and in this case they are called Elementals of nature and the beings of The elementary kingdoms that are the forces behind the higher ethers, as schema FMC00.009A depicts.
+In spiritual science the process is considered as the workings of spiritual beings, in this case the Elementals of nature, and the beings of The elementary kingdoms that are the forces behind the higher ethers.

-Schema FMC00.195 illustrates the same with BBD and lecture reference and extract:
+Schema FMC00.195 illustrates the same as Schema FMC00.009A, now with BBD and lecture reference and extract: